KILTprotocol/docs/docs/develop/01_sdk/02_Cookbook/03_Manage an account <-> KILT DID relationship/02_account-name.md

 ---
 id: account-name
-title: Query the Web3 name of a blockchain account
+title: Query the Web3 name of an account
 ---

 import CodeBlock from '@theme/CodeBlock';